ufal/ParlaStats/documentation/ProgDoc.md

         - **`insert_affiliation_records()`**
             - A method for inserting affiliation records of the speakers.
             - *parameters:*
-                - `affiliations` - a list of speaker affiliation records (`[MetadataExtraction.personParser.Affilation]`)
+                - `affiliations` - a list of speaker affiliation records (`[MetadataExtraction.personParser.Affiliation]`)
-                - `personID` - Id of the person to whom the afifliation records belong.
+                - `personID` - Id of the person to whom the affiliation records belong.
         - **`insert_organisations()`**
             - A method for inserting organisation information into the database tables.
             - *parameters:*